nthmost/illuminate/README.rst

 .. code-block:: bash

-  $ python illuminate --tile --quality --index sampledata/MiSeq-samples/MiSeq-samples/2013-04_01_high_PF/
+  (ve) $ python illuminate --tile --quality --index sampledata/MiSeq-samples/MiSeq-samples/2013-04_01_high_PF/

 You can also output to a file by using the --dump=filename option:

 .. code-block:: bash

-  $ python illuminate --dump=RU1234.txt /path/to/dataset
+  (ve) $ python illuminate --dump=RU1234.txt /path/to/dataset

 And you can suppress command-line output by using the --quiet option.